Paul Henderson (photojournalist): Early life

-Paul Samuel Henderson was born on October 10, 1899 in Springfield, Tennessee and was the youngest of four children born to Ike A. and Annie L. Henderson.
-At age 18 he registered for the World War I draft on September 12, 1918 while working as a bricklayer for a steel company in Gary, Indiana.
+Henderson was born on October 10, 1899, in Springfield, Tennessee, and was the youngest of four children born to Ike A. and Annie L. Henderson.
+At age 18 he registered for the World War I draft on September 12, 1918, while working as a bricklayer for a steel company in Gary, Indiana.
 In 1920 his profession changed to driver for a laundry in Gary.
 At some point during his residence in Gary, he attended the School for Professional Photography.

 Photography career

 After leaving Indiana, Henderson worked for a newspaper in Roanoke, Virginia.
 Henderson moved to Baltimore in 1929 and became what the Baltimore Afro-American newspaper called their first photographer.
 Henderson used a large format view camera to produce glass negatives, and eight by ten inch and four by five inch acetate negatives.

 Henderson documented racial segregation and early civil rights protests as well as community members of the Baltimore City's African-American population.
 Henderson photographed National Association for the Advancement of Colored People Baltimore Branch president Lillie Mae Carroll Jackson, Baltimore City Mayor and Maryland State Governor Theodore McKeldin, Supreme Court Justice Thurgood Marshall when he was a lawyer for the NAACP, journalist and publisher Carl Murphy, businesses and people along Pennsylvania Avenue, which was once a main artery for black culture and life in Baltimore and much more.